 Example – Swinging Jivecat Voodoo Lounge

 6. Purely Decent.
 Enjoyable / fun.
 Some challenge or interesting choices.
 May have a theme I appreciate.
-Will be play every so often, but probably won’t be the one to suggest it.
+Will play every so often, but probably won’t be the one to suggest it.

 Example – Carcassonne